Dietrich Bonhoeffer: Abwehr agent

 Under cover of the Abwehr, Bonhoeffer served as a courier for the German resistance movement to reveal its existence and intentions to the Western Allies in hope of garnering their support.
 Through his ecumenical contacts abroad, he hoped to secure possible peace terms with the Allies for a post-Hitler government.
 In May 1942, he met Anglican Bishop George Bell of Chichester, a member of the House of Lords and an ally of the Confessing Church, contacted by Bonhoeffer's exiled brother-in-law Leibholz; through him feelers were sent to British Foreign Secretary Anthony Eden.
 However, the British government ignored these, as it had all other approaches from the German resistance, considering all Germans to be the enemy.
 In addition, British war policy was to conduct area bombing of civilian cities, which Bell opposed, a view that had become unpopular in Britain.
-Dohnányi and Bonhoeffer were also involved in Abwehr operations to help German Jews escape to Switzerland.
+Dohnányi and Bonhoeffer were also involved in Abwehr operations to help German Jews escape to Switzerland – again, the actual stated reason for his arrest.
 During this time, Bonhoeffer worked on his book Ethics and wrote letters to keep up the spirits of his former students.
 He intended Ethics as his magnum opus, but it remained unfinished when he was arrested.
-On 5 April 1943 Bonhoeffer and Dohnányi were arrested and imprisoned.
+On 5 April 1943, Bonhoeffer and Dohnányi were arrested and imprisoned.
+The judge in the trial was especially angry that Bonhoeffer had successfully avoided serving in the military by working for the Abwehr, something cited in the court documents.